skcajs/arcadia-exo/README.md

 7. Data is stored locally in the public folder, under `stubbs`.

-8. The application is designed for a monitor and many not work on a phone or tablet.
+8. The application is designed for a monitor and may not work on a phone or tablet.

 ## Things for the future